-Patients should not take AFINITOR if they are allergic to AFINITOR or to any of its ingredients.
-Patients should tell their health care provider before taking AFINITOR if they are allergic to sirolimus (Rapamune®) or temsirolimus (Torisel®).
+Do not take AFINITOR® (everolimus) Tablets if you have had a severe allergic reaction to everolimus.
+You should tell your health care provider before taking AFINITOR if you are allergic to sirolimus (Rapamune®) or temsirolimus (Torisel®).

 Lung or Breathing Problems: In some patients, lung or breathing problems may be severe and can even lead to death.
 Patients should tell their health care provider right away if they have any of these symptoms: new or worsening cough, shortness of breath, chest pain, difficulty breathing, or wheezing.

 Infections: AFINITOR may make patients more likely to develop an infection, such as pneumonia, or a bacterial, fungal, or viral infection.
 Viral infections may include reactivation of hepatitis B in people who have had hepatitis B in the past.
 In some people these infections may be severe and can even lead to death.
 Patients may need to be treated as soon as possible.
 Patients should tell their health care provider right away if they have a temperature of 100.5°F or above, have chills, or do not feel well.
 Symptoms of hepatitis B or infection may include the following: fever, chills, skin rash, joint pain and inflammation, tiredness, loss of appetite, nausea, pale stools or dark urine, yellowing of the skin, or pain in the upper right side of the stomach.

 Severe allergic reactions: Severe allergic reactions can happen in people who take AFINITOR.
 Call your health care provider or get medical help right away if you get signs and symptoms of a severe allergic reaction, including rash, itching, hives, flushing, trouble breathing or swallowing, chest pain or dizziness.